jaspector

 The county did not publish a complete public trigger list in the sources reviewed.
 For state residential permits, Tennessee requires a permit for one and two family dwellings and townhouses in areas not exempted by local enforcement or opt-out status, and for additions over 30 square feet to existing homes.

-Typical processing time is Not clearly published for unincorporated Perry County specifically; state residential permits are handled through CORE when applicable..
+Building permit processing times in unincorporated Perry County, TN typically run Not clearly published for unincorporated Perry County specifically; state residential permits are handled through CORE when applicable..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Perry County, TN.
 The following work is generally exempt: Detached garages, sheds, barns, and other detached structures not used for living purposes, for the state residential permit program; Manufactured or modular home placement itself is not a state residential permit trigger, unless custom site work such as a deck, patio, or stoop is added.
+When in doubt, confirm with the local building department before starting work.